-I decided to come up with with a complete list of financial investment opportunities in Nigeria 2020, that yields a good return on investment.
+I decided to come up with a complete list of investment opportunities in Nigeria 2020 and the financial aspect that yields a good return on investment.

 Investment matters a lot in today’s economy, and it is recommended that if you’re from 18 years and above, you should have an investment account with you.

-Having an investment comes in many ways, and depending on your financial standings.
+Having investment opportunities in Nigeria comes in many ways, and depending on your financial standings.

 With one hundred thousand or even fifty thousand naira, you can have an investment in Nigeria.
-There are lot’s of them though it is wise to do a proper investment in order not to loose at the end.
+There are lots of them though it is wise to do a proper investment in order not to lose at the end.

-What they care about is having food on the table morning, afternoon and night and they are happy with that.
-Is not like as if they don’t have the finance, no, they don’t just believe or want to invest.
+What they care about is having food on the table morning, afternoon, and night and they are happy with that.
+Is not as if they don’t have the finance, no, they don’t just believe or want to invest.

 Because of the lockdown, many people have turn into begging.
 Even some civil servants or workers, and majorly the reason for that is because of not planning ahead of time.

 Not thinking of the raining days and no savings whatsoever.